The Rules of Reasoning We Follow

-The rules of reason we follow, sometimes violate, and other times ignore are known as:
+The rules of reason we follow are known as:

 Abduction or Retroduction

-These are our "-ductions", the rules of reason that constrain us for good (think medical advances) and for bad (think atomic bomb).
+These are our "-ductions", the rules of reason that constrain us for better or for worse.
 Let's take each -duction in turn.

 Deduction is when we say: “If the time it takes to get to Philadelphia from Boston is 1 hour & 30 minutes as the crow flies, then we can expect to be there in about 6 hours drive-time.”
 Deduction is said to be an argument from the general (as the crow flies) to the specific (6 hours given the actual twists and turns).
 In the current deduction our ETA is a prediction made with limited information.
 Absent any GPS device, and left with only flight-time and terrestrial know-how, we can make a relatively specific and somewhat accurate prediction about expected drive-time.
 This is our deductive reasoning in action; it is our ability to use some base information to infer a specific circumstance or outcome.